Harlan Mathews

-Harlan Mathews (January 17, 1927 – May 9, 2014) was a Democratic United States Senator from Tennessee from 1993 to 1994.
-He had previously served in the executive and legislative branches of state government in Tennessee for more than 40 years beginning in 1950.
+Harlan Mathews (January 17, 1927 – May 9, 2014) was an American politician who was an appointed interim Democratic United States Senator from Tennessee from 1993 to 1994.
+He previously served in the executive and legislative branches of state government in Tennessee for more than 40 years beginning in 1950.

 Early life and education

-Harlan Mathews was a native of Walker County, Alabama.
-He was born January 17, 1927, in Sumiton, Alabama, the son of John William Mathews and Lillian (Young) Mathews.
-In 1944, after high school, he enlisted in the U.S. Navy and served until 1946.
-Returning to Alabama, he graduated from Jacksonville State College (now Jacksonville State University) with a B.A. degree in 1949.
+Harlan Mathews was born on January 17, 1927, in Sumiton, Alabama, to John William Mathews and Lillian (Young) Mathews.
+After completing high school in 1944, he enlisted in the United States Navy and served until 1946.

+Following his military service, Mathews returned to Alabama and earned a Bachelor of Arts degree from Jacksonville State College (now Jacksonville State University) in 1949.

-After graduating, Mathews obtained a master's degree in public administration from Vanderbilt University in 1950.
-He began work on Governor Gordon Browning's planning staff.
-When Frank G. Clement was elected in 1954, Mathews moved to the state's budget staff.
-A year after beginning his service as commissioner of finance and administration in 1961, he completed his law degree in 1962 from the YMCA Night Law School, now Nashville School of Law.
+He subsequently earned a Master of Public Administration degree from Vanderbilt University in 1950.
+Mathews began his public service career on the planning staff of Governor Gordon Browning.
+In 1954, following the election of Governor Frank G. Clement, he joined the state’s budget staff.

+In 1961, Mathews was appointed commissioner of finance and administration.
+While serving in that role, he completed a law degree in 1962 from the YMCA Night Law School, now known as the Nashville School of Law.

 Early political career

-Mathews joined the staff of the governor of Tennessee in 1950, serving governors Gordon Browning, Frank G. Clement, and Buford Ellington.
+Mathews joined the staff of the governor of Tennessee in 1950, serving governors Gordon Browning, Frank G. Clement and Buford Ellington.
 From 1961-1971 he served as commissioner of finance and administration.

 In January 1971, Mathews left the cabinet and entered the private sector for two years, working for Amcon International in Memphis.
 In 1973, he became the legislative assistant to longtime Tennessee Comptroller of the Treasury Bill Snodgrass.
-In 1974, Mathews was elected state treasurer by the Tennessee General Assembly when his predecessor, Tom Wiseman, resigned to run for governor.
-The Tennessee General Assembly elected him to his first full two-year term as treasurer in 1975, where he served until January 1987, when he became deputy to Governor Ned R. McWherter.
+In 1974, Mathews was elected state treasurer by the Tennessee General Assembly after his predecessor, Tom Wiseman, resigned to run for governor.
+The Tennessee General Assembly elected Mathews to his first full two-year term as treasurer in 1975, where he served until January 1987, when he became deputy to Governor Ned R. McWherter.

 U.S. Senate

-In 1993, Governor Ned McWherter appointed Mathews to the U.S. Senate following the resignation of Al Gore, who resigned to serve as Vice President of the United States.
+In 1993, Tennessee Governor Ned McWherter appointed Mathews to the U.S. Senate following the resignation of Al Gore, who resigned to serve as Vice President of the United States.
 Upon appointing Mathews to the senate, McWherter announced Mathews’ role would be one of caretaker, to allow those who wanted to run for the position to prepare their campaigns.
-Mathews had no ambition of running for election to the U.S. Senate.